RR-someOne/Detecting-Anomolies-in-Financial-Transactions-Securities/README.md

 ## Repository Structure
 <img width="457" height="343" alt="Screenshot 2025-09-24 at 9 33 47 AM" src="https://github.com/user-attachments/assets/7caa7698-c82d-4c2d-9994-9d1d51a613ec" />

 Note: The requirements.txt file should contain all necessary libraries like pandas, numpy, scikit-learn, imblearn, etc.

 ## Usage
 The main analysis is conducted within the Jupyter notebooks located in the notebooks/ directory.
-To explore the models and results interactively, run:
+To explore the models and results interactively.